 It is up to you to arrange and pay for translation, copying and mailing costs.

 Only Canadian citizens or permanent residents of Canada can practise social work or social service work in Ontario, unless authorized under Canada’s Immigration and Refugee Protection Act.
-If you don’t meet these requirements, you must provide the College with further information with your application form.
-The College may contact you for further information.
+If you are uncertain as to whether you currently meet this requirement, please contact the Registration Department at email@example.com.

 Immigration and Refugee Protection Act

-If you are authorized to practise social work or social service work under the Immigration and Refugee Protection Act, you must submit a copy of your valid work permit issued by Immigration, Refugees and Citizenship Canada with your application form.
+If you are authorized to practise social work or social service work under the Immigration and Refugee Protection Act, you must submit a copy of your valid work permit issued by Immigration, Refugees and Citizenship Canada as part of your registration for application.

 After a review of your work permit, if the Registrar is satisfied that the other requirements for registration have been met, you may be asked to sign an Undertaking, Agreement and Acknowledgement (UAA) before a certificate of registration is issued to you.
 By signing the UAA, you undertake and agree that you will comply with the conditions imposed on your work permit and will notify the College about any changes or updates to your work permit.